Delaware Theft and Shoplifting Laws

 Delaware laws also identify several specific types of theft offenses, including:

-These crimes have separate penalties and won't be covered here (except shoplifting).
+These crimes have separate penalties and won't be covered here, except for shoplifting (discussed below).
 Check out the Delaware Code or consult an attorney to learn more.

-In the state of Delaware, theft offenses generally follow a classification system that is based on the dollar value of the property and the vulnerability of the victim targeted.
-Penalties range from a class A misdemeanor to a class B felony.
+In Delaware, theft offenses generally follow a classification system that is based on the dollar value of the property and the vulnerability of the victim targeted.
+Penalties range from a class A misdemeanor to a class B felony with possible time in prison, plus fines.
+Misdemeanor fines are set in law.
+For felony convictions, sentencing judges can impose any fines they deem appropriate.
+Sentencing judges must also order defendants convicted of theft to pay restitution (repayment for any property taken or damaged or other costs incurred as a result of the defendant's crime).

 Class A Misdemeanor Theft